dmrom7/geogbrowns/content/event/2021-11-15-Geog_christmas_party/index.md

   postcode:
   country: United Kingdom

-summary: What can the higher education sector do to address the challenges of developing and improving research culture?
-abstract: ""
+summary: The Geography party of the year.
+Unlimited food and drinks and PGRs are very welcome! ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.